hibiii/WaveAway/README.md

 # WaveAway

 Wave at players or point at blocks without punching them, in a choco-lite way.
+Alternatively, you can look at some empty space and right click to wave your off-hand.

 To install, you need **[Fabric][1]** and **[FabricApi][2]**.
 There are no plans for a Forge version, backports, etc. To configure, keybinds are under "Multiplayer" in the controls screen.
 By default, WaveAway uses F7 for waving with the **main** hand and F6 for waving with the **off** hand.